Masadeh-Ahmad/reading-notes/CL/README.md

 I found :
  - what we can do with GUI we can do it with CL and more
  - CL is more professional
- - but the GUI is easier CL
+ - but the GUI is easier than CL
  - maybe after using CL a lot it will be easier and faster